geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Albruno ceas'd, meanwhile, with loyal love,<br>
 A snow-white scarf had Amiantha wove,[^42]<br>
 Tho' thin and flexile, yet, with wondrous art,<br>
-'Twas form'd impervious to the fiery dart.<br>
+’Twas form'd impervious to the fiery dart.<br>
 Thro' the close ranks, with eager haste, she prest,<br>
 And twin'd its folds around the monarch's breast,<br>